Buses

 Driving in traffic

 You will drive for at least 45 minutes.
 You will be asked to drive on both urban and rural roads.
+The time for the safety check and special manoeuvres is not included in this time.
 The examiner will give you directions or ask you to drive to a specified destination.
-You may be given different tasks to perform such as making a U-turn, hill starting, parking in a loading bay or reversing while turning, including reversing straight before or after turning.
+You may be given different tasks to perform such as making a U-turn, hill starting, parking in a loading bay or reversing while turning the vehicle and stopping to allow passengers to get on or off the bus.

 Requirements for vehicle category D1